 · Lectures (Three 1 hr lectures weekly)

-· Practicals (One 2 hr practical every four weeks approximately) - physical and virtual
+· Practicals (One 2 hr practical every three weeks approximately) - physical and virtual

-· Design sessions (Four 3 hr design sessions)
+· Design sessions (Six 3 hr design sessions)

 · Tutorials (Six 1hr sessions over the semester)

-The information below is provided as a guide to assist students in engaging appropriately with the course requirements.There will be 36 lectures and a 7 workshops, 4 Design Sessions, with four assignments associated with the workshops.
+The information below is provided as a guide to assist students in engaging appropriately with the course requirements.There will be 36 lectures and a 6 workshops, 6 Design Sessions, with three assignments associated with the workshops.
 There will be 6 tutorials.
-A total of 8 hours of practicals throughout the semester will be undertaken in groups of 4-6 students with individual reports due after the practical session.
-The design project, run in the semester, will be undertaken with groups of 4 students.
+A total of 8 hours of practicals throughout the semester will be undertaken in groups of 4-6 students with individual reports due 2 weeks after the practical session.
+The design project, run across the semester, will be undertaken with groups of 4 students.
 There will be two quizzes (in-semester) and no final exam.

 Learning Activities SummaryLectures and tutorials will be offered on the following topics:

 - Review of preliminary concepts and Hazen-Williams headloss